josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐦‍🔥_Trauma_Psycology_Medical_Misuse/🧠_good_doctors_are_not_nazis.md

 # 🧠 Good Doctors Are Not Nazis

-**First created:** 2025-08-26 | **Last updated:** 2025-08-30
+**First created:** 2025-08-26 | **Last updated:** 2025-10-03

-*Why medical ethics and state surveillance cannot coexist.*
+*Why medical ethics and state surveillance cannot coexist*

 ---

 ## ✨ Foundational Principles

-When medicine aligns with security services, it crosses a line from care to control.<br>
+When medicine aligns with security services, it crosses a line from care to control.
 The four pillars of medical ethics are non-negotiable:

 - **Beneficence** → Treat to heal, not to serve a political program.
 - **Non-maleficence** → Do not withhold care, delay treatment, or alter patient handling for ideological reasons.